• Skip to primary navigation

 7. Ojibwe is a highly active language compared to English.
 Does this make it difficult to translate?

 Yes.
 Ojibwe is 80% verbs.
 English is 60% nouns.
 When you think in Anishinaabemowin, you think in verbs.
 When you think in English you think in nouns.
-So, one of the struggles when translating is that you want to ‘verbify’ something that is a noun.
+So, one of the struggles when translating is that you want to ‘verbify’ nouns.
 It’s also hard to translate into English because there are three translations that happen when we go from Ojibwe to English:

 • Literal translation